 Is it possible that we are really called, then, as the classic quote by Ellen White suggests, to become pitiful?
-Not smarmy, hand-wringing, obsequious people like Charles Dickens’ fictional Uriah Heep who was always bowing and scraping and moaning piously about how very ‘‘umble” he was.
-Instead, God needs a church of people who have a Christlike level of being piti-full, overflowing with kind sympathy and unselfish, classy acts of warm hospitality.
+Not smarmy, hand-wringing, obsequious people like Charles Dickens’ fictional Uriah Heep who was always bowing, scraping and moaning piously about how very ‘‘umble” he was.
+Instead, God needs a church of people who have a Christlike level of being piti-full.
+The church needs to be overflowing with kind sympathy and unselfish, classy acts of warm hospitality.

 I was inspired, first, by Royce’s patient listening.
 He absorbed her sad story, nodding and clucking sympathetically.
 But partway through the lonely litany, he put his hand on her arm.
 “Let’s pray,” he murmured.
 “Right now.
 Let me take your burdens to Jesus.”
-And without planning or ulterior motives or anything but Christlike instincts borne of a lifetime of service in the ICU of kindness, Royce offering healing with his simple prayer as the woman sobbed her way toward a new start.
+And without planning or ulterior motives but Christlike instincts borne of a lifetime of service in the ICU of kindness, Royce offered healing with his simple prayer.
+As they prayed, the woman sobbed her way toward a new start.

 One such woman – and I segue here to a parallel story – was basking in prosperity.
 She wanted for nothing.
 And day by day, as her Lexus glide path took her past a neighborhood church, she shook her head in faint derision.
 Poor chumps who need the crutch of religion.
 Good thing I have so many no-limit credit cards, and Susie’s doing great at Yale.

 A few months later, she, too, was among the world’s suddenly bereft.
-Her litigated share of the divorce pie wasn’t what she had hoped, and all at once, she was a woman in need.
+Her litigated share of the divorce pie wasn’t what she had hoped.
+All at once, she was a woman in need.
 Her soul was bare and her cupboards as well.
 She had no marketable skills and the only car she could afford badly needed a tune-up.

 Finally, with the embarrassed air of a prodigal daughter, she crept into the parking lot of that church where all the saps attended.
 And yes, the preacher did share with her the good news of Calvary.
 But there was more.
 Much more.
 And it was all KINDNESS.

 It even turned out that Manny, Moe, and Jack – yep, all three of them – were bonafide members of this congregation.
 They actually had a working ministry of fixing up sputtering cars.
-There were three loaner cars people could borrow in the interim, and in short order, her little Corolla was humming nicely and driving her to a better-paying job.
+There were three loaner cars people could borrow in the interim.
+In short order, her little Corolla was humming nicely and driving her to a better-paying job.

 And all the way there, she could hear it playing on the local Christian radio station: They will know we are Christians by our love.